We create opportunities for local community involvement in all of our projects and lead on compelling devising projects.

 “digital theatre really does have the ability to reach through the screen and touch our hearts” ★★★★ A Younger Theatre

-- The 50-minute experience is available NOW to experience on demand, without charge.
-Access it via YouTube here or Apple Podcasts here.
+- The 50-minute experience was available from September 2020 - June 2021 to experience on demand, without charge.

 - The experience has been created for ages 14+ and for smartphones & headphones.